Thesis Guidelines MPN Program

 Identifying a Thesis Advisor

 The process of completing a thesis starts with identification of a Thesis Advisor.
 The Thesis Advisor provides assistance at every stage of the MPN program, including selection of a thesis committee, planning to address learning needs, selecting / clarifying the research question(s), and choosing research methods.
-The Thesis Advisor will also provide guidance on practical aspects of conducting research, and will ensure that the work meets university requirements.
+The Thesis Advisor will also provide guidance on practical aspects of conducting research and will ensure that the work meets university requirements.

 Selecting a Thesis Committee

-Once committee members have been identified, have agreed to serve on the committee and, if necessary, obtained the necessary approval for Adjunct Professor status and associate membership in the Brandon University Faculty of Graduate Studies, the student will send a request letter to the GHSSC for approval.
+Once committee members have been identified and have agreed to serve on the committee, the student will send a request letter to the GHSSC for approval.

 Identifying learning needs and developing a learning plan